 Last year, when I was working at an SEO agency, I witnessed how our clients’ traffic gets hijacked.
 We had constructed magnificent content machines you can imagine, like soaring traffic and contracts keep renewing.
-Then, within several months, traffic plummeted around 20-80%, and we hadn’t altered a single element of our strategy.
+Then, within several months, traffic plummeted around 20-80% though we didn’t alter a single element of our strategy.

 What Website Authority Really Means Today

 Search engines and AI systems have pivoted to evaluate more profound qualities, such as trust, expertise, and genuine helpfulness.
-Understanding this transformation separates content that gets buried from content that consistently appears when your audience desperately seeks answers.
+Understanding this transformation reveals content your audience desperately seeks when they need answers.

 Authority Beyond Traditional Metrics